-Scholarships will be awarded to Civil Engineering and Surveying students at the Junior and Senior level of a Bachelors program and to current county employees who are interested in working toward their dual registration.
+CEAO's Board of Directors has established a scholarship program for Civil Engineering and/or Surveying students attending school in the State of Ohio.
+Scholarships will be awarded to Civil Engineering and Surveying students at the Junior and Senior level of a Bachelors program and to current county employees who are taking the required additional surveying courses to work towards their dual registration.

 County Engineers Association of Ohio

 April 4-5, 2023

 CEAO Bridge Workers, Supervisors & Engineers Conference